Ananya23676/Cancer-detection-project/README.md

 •	Testing set – used to evaluate model generalization This prevents overfitting and ensures that model performance is measured realistically.

-3. Model Development and Hyperparameter Configuration 3.1 K-Means Clustering (Unsupervised Learning)
+3. Model Development and Hyperparameter Configuration:
+3.1 K-Means Clustering (Unsupervised Learning)
 K-Means attempts to group data points into clusters based on similarity.
 Configuration used in this project: